gautam-in/shopping-cart-assignment/README.md

 ## Getting Started

-Clone this repo and run following command for starting the mock server:
+Clone this repo and run following commands for starting the mock server:

 ```
 npm install